- Sherry Wine:

 Second, the most active studies on sherries, as well as proliferation and development of sherry analogues in the republics of the USSR, took place in 1930-1970s.
 At that time, the protection of denominations of origin was more or less well-developed, and what’s more, there was a sherry D.O. in Spain already — but the Soviet Union was traditionally a little bit away from a large part of international agreements.
 It felt good in the “a-little-bit-away” and produced champagne, cognac, whisky, porto, sherry and even the wine proudly called “Château Yquem”.
 By the way, since the modern sherry production in ex-USSR countries was launched in Soviet years, we’ll refer to the drinks described in this article as Soviet sherries.

 It should be noted that the introduction of sherry-type wines in the Soviet Union was not the result of a conscious effort to reproduce sherry specifically.
 Sherry was only one of the streams of work.
 In those days, fortified and sweet wine was much more popular than now — and it was true not only for our country.
-The USA, Australia, New Zealand and other countries, which are now notable for their dry wine, produced porto-style (more commonly) or shery-style wine.
+The USA, Australia, New Zealand and other countries, which are now notable for their dry wine, produced porto-style (more commonly) or sherry-style wine.
 The production of “sherry-wine” in these countries, as well as in the Soviet Union, was a desire to diversify the range of fortified wines, rather than to challenge Spaniards.

 Third, when the USSR broke up, and countries, that formed in its place, began to be torn between the desire to please every side and the aspiration to make money by proven methods in tried and trusted markets, it turned out that the status of drinks with protected names of origin being distributed in the local market and labeled in cyrillics can be a topic of long and sweet talks with reputable European partners.
-Alongside, the wine, which the local markets were accustomed to, and which was, frankly speaking, morally obsolete (see “second”), continued to be sold.
+Alongside, the wine, which the local markets were accustomed to, and which was, frankly speaking, morally obsolete, continued to be sold.

 On the one hand, Soviet sherry is a distinctive product (with archaic elements), with interesting history and unobtrusive.
-It is unknown in important for Spain markets and doesn’t compete against Spanish sherry.
+It is unknown in markets important for Spain and doesn’t compete against Spanish sherry.
 Spanish sherry, in its turn, practically doesn’t compete against Soviet one in the former USSR markets (at least, due to the price).
 Thus, everything seems to be OK.

 On the other hand, taste and aroma of Soviet sherries are very different from the ones of Spanish sherries (more on this later).
-And the fact, that in the Russian market Soviet sherry is more widespread (but still being barely noticeable) than Spanish one, distorts the consumer perceptions of sherry in generalá which, of course, makes us sad.
+And the fact, that in the Russian market Soviet sherry is more widespread (but still being barely noticeable) than Spanish one, distorts the consumer perceptions of sherry in general, which, of course, makes us sad.

-In the USSR, kheres was defined by the significant consumer properties — as white white grape wine with specific “sherry-like” tones in the aroma and taste.
+In the USSR, kheres was defined by the significant consumer properties — as white grape wine with specific “sherry-like” tones in the aroma and taste.
 The sherry-like tones in wine depend on the presence of aldehydes, acetals, volatile acids and other ingredients; and their amount can be determined rather precisely.
 Thus, the presence of sherry-like tones in the taste and aroma can be confirmed both organoleptically and laboratorially.
 It is very convenient.

 Sherry-like notes in the taste and aroma are achieved by sherrization of the wine — a processing method of enriching the wine (through the contact with sherry yeasts) with the aforementioned aldehydes, acetals, volatile acids and other ingredients.